Weapon H: Journey to Weirdworld

 Weapon H hears from Korg that the Roxxon soldiers on Weirdworld are safe in a bunker.
 In addition, he learns that Dario Agger has brought in Titania and ex-S.H.I.E.L.D. operative Angel to assist him.
-After a talk with Sonia, Clayton is allowed to contact his kids and mother-in-law, this being secretly arranged by Captain America.
+After a talk with Sonia, Clayton is allowed to contact his children and mother-in-law, this being secretly arranged by Captain America.
 As Weapon H leads the mission to Weirdworld, they are attacked by a tribe of humanoids who blame them for breaking the Earth and allowing the Skrullduggers to take their queen.

 Their captors are revealed to be the Inaku, who come from the planet of the same name and have settled on Weirdworld.
 While Man-Thing, Korg, and Titania stay with the Inaku, Weapon H takes Angel and Blake on a stealth mission to find the Roxxon outpost.
 After being contacted by Dario Agger, Weapon H tells Angel and Blake that Agger "showed his hand" by wanting them to kill the Skrullduggers.
 Sonia states that there are three engineers and six Roxxon guards taking refuge, with one of them being Carrie Espinoza.
 After a power failure at Roxxon, Agger's latest contact to Weapon H alerts the Skrullduggers outside the outpost.
 After killing some of the Skrullduggers, Weapon H, Angel, and Blake make their way into the Roxxon outpost to rescue its workers and discover that they are harnessing Morgan le Fay's magic.

 Weapon H was against the imprisonment of Morgan le Fay despite Espinoza's claim that she is the most dangerous sorceress who ever lived.
-When Weapon H starts to go on the attack, Angel states that she had no knowledge of what Roxxon was doing with Morgan le Fay—who advises Weapon H not to listen to Angel's lies.
-After revealing parts of her backstory, Morgan le Fay states that she found a way to tame the Skrullduggers until Roxxon invaded, took her captive, and caused the Skrullduggers to run wild.
+When Weapon H starts to go on the attack, Angel states that she had no knowledge of what Roxxon was doing with Morgan —who advises Weapon H not to listen to Angel's lies.
+After revealing parts of her backstory, Morgan states that she found a way to tame the Skrullduggers until Roxxon invaded, took her captive, and caused the Skrullduggers to run wild.
 As Angel tries to prevent Weapon H and Blake from falling into Morgan's control, Morgan mesmerizes them, claiming that she can cure Blake, and reveals Weapon H's true and full identity of Clayton Cortez.
 Espinoza then has a soldier named Granville open the door, enabling the Skrullduggers to get in.
-After Weapon H blocks the entrance against the Skrullduggers, Morgan le Fay exposes that Angel is Black Widow's clone using an Image Inducer, and claims that Captain America sent the clone to spy on Weapon H. Morgan still has Weapon H under her control and regains control of the Skrullduggers.
+After Weapon H blocks the entrance against the Skrullduggers, Morgan exposes that Angel is Black Widow's clone using an Image Inducer, and claims that Captain America sent the clone to spy on Weapon H. Morgan still has Weapon H under her control and regains control of the Skrullduggers.
 After destroying the facility, Morgan leads a mind-controlled Weapon H and the Skrullduggers in an attempt at taking over the world.